-Beginning January 1, 2020 ICHRA (aka the Individual Coverage Health Reimbursement Arrangement) will be available for businesses of any size, extending the tax-free reimbursement benefits of QSEHRA to a larger pool of employers.
-One of the benefits of ICHRA is that it will trigger a special enrollment period (SEP), which means an employer can adopt an ICHRA plan at any time of the year and their employees will be able to enroll in a qualifying plan immediately instead of waiting for the next open enrollment period.
+The Individual Coverage Health Reimbursement Arrangement is available for businesses of any size, extending the tax-free reimbursement benefits of QSEHRA to a larger pool of employers.
+One of the benefits of ICHRA is that it triggers a special enrollment period (SEP), which means an employer can adopt an ICHRA plan at any time of the year and their employees will be able to enroll in a qualifying plan immediately instead of waiting for the next open enrollment period.

 What is a Special Enrollment Period?

 To participate in ICHRA employees will need to purchase a qualified health insurance plan from the Health Exchange.
 For employees that haven't had to purchase insurance on their own before, this can be confusing.
 Typically, there is one time during the year, called Open Enrollment, when plans are available on the individual marketplace for individuals to enroll in.
 Open Enrollment is typically Nov 1- Dec 15th each year (some states extend the deadline).
 After Open Enrollment has ended, individuals need a qualifying life event called a Special Enrollment Period to purchase a plan- such as marriage, divorce, having a baby, and moving.
 ICHRA will trigger a special enrollment period for users, thanks to specifications laid out in final regulations.